 As time went on and technologies improved, content creators demanded greater color space to show their work, so display manufacturers improved their technology to keep up.
 The newest standard gamut is called DCI-P3, and it was first published by the Society of Motion Picture and Television Engineers (SMPTE), of which NanoLumens is a member.
 DCI-P3 is wider and richer than Rec709, and is shown below.

 NanoLumens displays are built with a native color space that is wider and richer than both Rec709 and DCI-P3.
-We are of course able to subsequently adapt our displays to meet either of these standards if so requested.
+We are able to adapt nearly all of our display lines to meet these standards, if so requested at the time of POF issuance.
 Digital displays are getting better and better at recreating the colors of real life, and in doing so, they are pushing their native color spaces closer and closer to the limits of the visible color space.
 NanoLumens is at the forefront of this mission, and we hope one day to be able to show content indistinguishable from reality.
 To learn more about color and how it is used in digital displays, you can find further content on the subject here.

 The post How Red is Red?
 A Brief History of Digital Color Re-creation appeared first on www.nanolumens.com.